HI! I'M SKYLAR & I HATE EMPTY WALLS.

 Like most kids at the time, I loved comic books and superhero cartoons, and I was drawn to that art style from very early on.
 That, combined with the vibrant culture of South America, inspires me to this day.

 It's been a rough and wild ride, but every minute of it has been worth it.
-I've been able to inspire, spark curiosity, and even help a community heal.
-I look forward to serving more neighbourhoods and reaching out to communities in a way that only creative expression can.
+I've been able to inspire some, spark curiosity in others, and even help a community heal through my work.
+I look forward to serving more neighborhoods and reaching out to communities in a way that only creative expression can.

 A million thanks to everyone who supports my art, its purpose, and my mission.
 Your help goes a long way.